 Awesome Art: Several of the series' backgrounds were quite good, as were scenes with dark lighting.

-Awesome Music: A couple specials have an electric guitar remix of the original My Little Pony theme.
+Awesome Music: This incarnation kicked off with an electric guitar remix of the original My Little Pony theme in A Charming Birthday.

 "Wish You Were Here," which describes Rainbow Dash's vacation to Unicornia.